JSAbrahams/mamba_doc/features/data/collections.md

 # 2.2.1 Collections

 The grammar has Four types of collections:
-- Sets
+- `Set`
-- Lists
+- `List`
-- Tuples
+- `Tuple`
-- Maps
+- `Map`

 A collection may be mutable.
-This however does not mean that its items are mutable.
+However, this does not mean that its items are mutable.
 To make the items mutable as well the `ofmut` keyword must be used.

 ### Set

-A set is created using either `{` and `}`, or the set-builder.
+A set is created using either `{` and `}`, or by using the set-builder notation.
 A set is an unordered collection of unique items.

+Below we show some examples of how a set may be used:
 ```
     # A set may be immutable
     def animals <- { "dog", "cat", "mouse" }